cadema-PoliTO/household_load_profile/README.md

 # Aggregated_Household_Load_Profiler

-## Generation of load profiles from electric appliances for an aggregate of household
+## Generation of the load profiles from electric appliances for an aggregate of households

 ### Requirements

 Codes included in this repository are written in Python 3, that is the only real requirement.
 They have been tested with Python 3.8 but also earlier version of Python 3 should work.
-Python packages needed for running the methods are: numpy, scipy.interpolate, matplotlib.pyplot, math, random.
+Python packages needed for running the methods are: os, numpy, scipy.interpolate, matplotlib.pyplot, math, random.
 All the other self-created methods used are present in this repository.

 ### General description